Skip to main content

-Earn your bachelor's of science in special education and academic behavior strategist (ABS) teaching license
+Earn your bachelor's of science in special education and academic behavior strategist (ABS) teaching license in four years.

 Advance your expertise for work within school systems while also having the option to become eligible to obtain a teaching license from one of our teacher licensure programs.